 On October 1, HUD will change the rules on the Home Equity Conversion Mortgage (HECM) Program.

 Senior homeowners age 62 and over have a unique, low-risk way to borrow money known as a reverse mortgage.
 It allows seniors to access valuable equity they have built up in a primary residence.
 There are no monthly payments with a reverse mortgage, so it’s a good way to borrow without risking foreclosure.

 However, new reverse mortgage rules from HUD that take effect October 1, 2017, could impact how seniors can access their homes’ equity.
 Here’s what you need to know about HUD’s changes to the Home Equity Conversion Mortgage Program (HECM).

 What’s wrong with HECM now?

 The federal government funds the Home Equity Conversion Mortgage (HECM) Program, meaning taxpayers end up paying for it.
 Right now, the program is losing money.
-In fact, unless HUD puts these new regulations in place, they say they won’t be able to fund any new reverse mortgages in fiscal year 2018.
+In fact, unless HUD puts these new regulations in place, they say they won’t be able to fund any new reverse mortgages in the fiscal year 2018.
 That starts October 1st.

 So, rather than ending the program, Secretary Ben Carson and HUD want to adjust the rules.
 They say the changes will help avoid ending the program, so seniors can still have a low-risk way to borrow.